 Katey Red’s feature of black girls twerking in “Where Da Melph At” had not received as much media attention.
 The video involves a politics of everyday popping in that the girls transform the urban space of the projects into a stage, turning acrobats everywhere from the stoop to the hood of a car.
 Images of Red’s video proliferated on YouTube, WorldStarHipHop.com, and Vine instead of mainstream media.
 Still, there’s a huge gap in audience impressions on social media as well.
 There is also a gap in access to production.
 For example, Katey Red’s first professional music video did not happen until 2011.

 Pop stars like Nicki Minaj, Beyoncé, Rihanna, Iggy, and Miley broadcast their voices and dances via social media to adolescents.
 Miley Cyrus wasn’t the only white woman to embrace twerking in the postracial era.
-Iggy Azalea and Lily Allen incorporated a similar aesthetic juxtaposing white and Black womanhood.”Trading up” offers privileges not afforded to Black music artists, symbolizing a transition to adulthood through musical blackness for White artists.
+Iggy Azalea and Lily Allen incorporated a similar aesthetic juxtaposing white and Black womanhood.
+“Trading up” offers privileges not afforded to Black music artists, symbolizing a transition to adulthood through musical blackness for White artists.

 OMG Becky!. .
 Baby Got Back!

-Gaunt notes that male artists also shape the sounds and ideas that contribute to a black girls’ social identity to the 1972 R&B song “Troglodyte” by the Jimmy Castor Bunch.
+Gaunt notes that male artists also shape the sounds and ideas that contribute to black girls’ social identity to the 1972 R&B song “Troglodyte” by the Jimmy Castor Bunch.
 The song characterizes Black women as Bertha Butt and Butt Sisters.
 It continues to resonate today as a sound sampled in hip-hop and dance tracks.
 The 1992 “Baby Got Back” track by Sir Mix-a-lot also played a role.
 A white woman insinuates the hypersexuality of Black men and women revolves around Black women’s bottoms.
 Despite censorship, the song charted second to Whitney Houston’s “I Will Always Love You” cover.

 YouTube differs from MTV in that consumers produce many of the videos.
-Social media does not protect people of color from how society frames the as the other or outsider.
+Social media does not protect people of color from how society frames them as the other or outsider.
 When Black women twerk, society objectifies their bodies, framing them as a crisis of identity and self-representation for all Black people.

 Context collapse leads people to impose a politics of respectability that reads black girls twerking as a virtual heteronormative performance.
 Hip-hop videos socialize viewers to adopt a patriarchal gaze, one that interprets twerking as mimicking a sexual act.
 Gaunt notes intersectionality frames the interpretation of children dancing on YouTube.
 Society sees white children dancing as playfulness and rewards them with hundreds of millions of views.
 Thus, what these complexities reveal is that self-presentations aren’t truly one’s own even on YouTube.
 Indeed even twerking gets multiply interpreted via personal twerk videos, club videos, dancehalls, and even parodies.
-Gaunt concludes that context collapse necessitates a development of critical media literacy.
+Gaunt concludes that context collapse necessitates the development of critical media literacy.

 Views as Currency: Owning Your Own Body (or Who’s Gettin’ Paid)